schwilklab/understory-ma/README.md

 Results
 -------

 Results are stored under ./results.
-Although a few files under this directory have been entered into version control for convenience, nothing should go under this folder that cannot be automatically recreated from raw data.
+Not under version control.
+Nothing should go under this folder that cannot be automatically recreated from raw data.
 In other words, this is where code in the ./scripts directory saves tables and figures.

 Forest plots of effect sizes are produced by the R code (https://github.com/schwilklab/understory-ma/blob/master/scripts/understory-stats.R).
 Those plots are saved in [.results/plots] which is not under version control

-A spreadsheet of the effect size confidence intervals is here: [../results/confidence-intervals.csv] on github:  https://github.com/schwilklab/understory-ma/blob/master/results/confidence-intervals.csv
+After running `./scripts/understory-stats.R`, a spreadsheet of the effect size confidence intervals is at `../results/confidence-intervals.csv`

 Manuscript